Commuting-Liftable Subgroups of Galois Groups II: Introduction

 Until now, the two approaches -- that of rigid elements versus that of commuting-liftable pairs -- remained almost completely separate.
-However, Pop suggested in his Oberwolfach report \cite{Pop2006a} that the two methods should be linked, even in the analogous $(\Z/\ell^n)$-abelian-by-central situation, but unfortunately never followed up with the details.
-Also, the work done by Mah\'e, Min\'a\v{c} and Smith \cite{Mah'e2004} in the $(\Z/2)$-abelian-by-central situation, and Efrat-Min\'a\v{c} \cite{Efrat2011a} in special cases of the $(\Z/\ell)$-abelian-by-central situation suggest a connection between the two methods in this analogous context.
+However, Pop suggested in his Oberwolfach report \cite{Pop2006a} that the two methods should be linked, even in the analogous $\ell^n$-abelian-by-central situation, but unfortunately never followed up with the details.
+Also, the work done by Mah\'e, Min\'a\v{c} and Smith \cite{Mah'e2004} in the $2$-abelian-by-central situation, and Efrat-Min\'a\v{c} \cite{Efrat2011a} in special cases of the $\ell$-abelian-by-central situation suggest a connection between the two methods in this analogous context.

 This paper provides an approach which unifies the two methods.
-At the same time, we provide simpler arguments for the pro-$\ell$ abelian-by-central assertions of \cite{Bogomolov2007}, and prove more general versions of these assertions which assume only that the field contains $\mu_{\ell^\infty}$ and not necessarily an algebraically closed subfield.\footnote{Compare with \cite{Bogomolov2007} where the existence of an algebraically closed subfield is essential in the proof.} The following Main Theorem is a summary of the more detailed Theorems \ref{thm:main-thm-intro-maximal} and \ref{thm:main-thm-char-intro}. \\ \\ {\bf Main Theorem. }{\it Let $n \geq 1$ or $n = \infty$ be given, then for all $N \gg n$ the following holds.
+At the same time, we provide simpler arguments for the pro-$\ell$ abelian-by-central assertions of \cite{Bogomolov2007}, and prove more general versions of these assertions which assume only that the field contains $\mu_{\ell^\infty}$ and not necessarily an algebraically closed subfield.
+We thereby generalize the main results of loc.cit. where the existence of an algebraically closed subfield is essential in the proof.
+The following is a summary of the more detailed Theorems \ref{thm:main-thm-intro-maximal} and \ref{thm:main-thm-char-intro}. \\ \\ {\bf Summary of Main Theorems. }{\it Let $n \geq 1$ or $n = \infty$ be given, then for all $N \gg n$ the following holds.
 Let $K$ be a field such that $\Char K \neq \ell$ which contains $\mu_{2\ell^N}$.
-Then there is a group-theoretical recipe which recovers (minimized) inertia and decomposition subgroups in the maximal $\Z/\ell^n$-elementary-abelian Galois group of $K$ using the group-theoretical structure encoded in the $\Z/\ell^N$-abelian-by-central Galois group of $K$.
-Moreover, if $n = 1$ then $N=1$ suffices and if $n \neq \infty$ then one can find (an explicit) $N \neq \infty$ as well.} \\ \\ For readers' sake, we give a more detailed overview of the results mentioned above to see how the results of this paper fit into the larger context.
+Then there is a group-theoretical recipe which recovers (minimized) inertia and decomposition subgroups in the maximal $\ell^n$-elementary-abelian Galois group of $K$ using the group-theoretical structure of the $\ell^N$-abelian-by-central Galois group of $K$.
+Moreover, if $n = 1$ then $N=1$ suffices and if $n \neq \infty$ then one can find (an explicit) $N \neq \infty$ as well.} \\ \\ For readers' sake, we give a more detailed overview of some of the results mentioned above to see how the results of this paper fit into the larger context.